Sunday, August 24, 2014

-As you see, I created 6" and 5" squares with a pattern I made.
+As you see, I created 6" cloth squares and 5" cotton batting squares with a pattern I made.
 In spite of my best efforts this is what happened.
 This was true of two rows, I added a strip of red fabric, to the front and back of each sandwich.

 After I fixed that mistake, when I had finished sewing all the strips I discovered that on one piece I had failed to catch the fabric on one side.

 Did a rip, and resewed by hand the side.
 After that was done, I did the cutting that creates the rag quilt.
 I used the Fiskars rag scissors, but any scissor with a fine serrated edge will do, and I think a regular scissors would also have a good effect.